Raphael-Boichot/Neogeo-MVS-one-slot-stereo-mod/README.md

 ![](/PCB/PCB.png)

-The PCB was designed to be as small as possible with some clearance around capacitors so that any voltage below 50V must fit.
+The PCB was designed to be as small as possible with some clearance around capacitors so that any voltage below 50 V must fit.